Little Free Library

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-Where to find a Little Free Library:
+Where to find a Little Free Library in WeHo:

 To find a Little Free Library near you, click here to be redirected to the official Little Free Library map.

-About the program:
+About the Little Free Library Microgrant program:

 LA Times Article

 During that decade 10 LFLs were funded and installed.
 Four of these are still installed and continue to be maintained by community volunteers as of 2025.
+The microgrant program is no longer being offered, but you can still install an LFL on your private property as long as it does not encroach on the public right of way nor block any viewpoints from driveways.
+More info: https://littlefreelibrary.org/start

 Current LFLs (as of 2025):